 He stated without hesitation and said that I can quote him - that if one knows that children are being molested that one should call the police.
 He noted that there is an important distinction to keep in mind.
 One calls the police when it is clear that someone is still in danger.
 Thus one does not automatically call the police concerning an event that took place once and is not going to be repeated.
 In such a case one should first consult with a rav.
 When I mentioned that many rabbis apparently felt differently – he dismissed such a view as being wrong.
 He noted also that it is important for the community rabbis to have a good working relationship with the police.
 That means that the police need to be sensitive to the needs and nature of the chareidi community and the community needs to be understanding of the police.
 He said that there is such a relationship with many police forces.

 The rule is summarized simply – if one knows that someone is being physically abused or will be abused than it is required to call the police after consulting a rabbi who agrees he is a future danger as is common in such cases.
+It is self-evident that if there is danger that someone will be harmed or even might be harmed if a rabbi is consulted first - then the police should be contacted first.

 2) Vigilante actions